Ken Lucas (politician)

 Kenneth Ray Lucas (born August 22, 1933) is an American politician.
-Lucas, a Democrat, was a U.S. Representative from Kentucky's 4th congressional district from 1999 until 2005.
+A Democrat, he was a U.S. representative from Kentucky's 4th congressional district from 1999 until 2005.

 Lucas did not run for reelection in 2004, honoring a promise to serve only three terms.
-However, he made a bid for his old congressional seat in 2006 against Geoff Davis, the Republican who won the seat in 2004.
-Lucas narrowly defeated Davis in 2002, even as popular Republican Senator Mitch McConnell breezed to a fourth term in a big midterm cycle for Republicans.
+He was succeeded by Republican Geoff Davis, whom he defeated in 2002.
+However, he ran against Davis in 2006, and lost, winning 43 percent of the vote to Davis's 52 percent.

-On February 2, 2009, he was appointed as Commissioner of the Kentucky Department of Veterans Affairs by Governor Steve Beshear.
+In 2009, he was appointed as Commissioner of the Kentucky Department of Veterans Affairs by Governor Steve Beshear.
+He served as Commissioner until 2014, when he stepped down to oversee the opening of a veterans nursing home.

 Life and career

 Lucas was born in Covington, Kentucky and grew up on a dairy and tobacco farm in Grant County.
 He attended the University of Kentucky, graduating in 1955.
 Lucas received his MBA from Xavier University in 1970.
 He served for 12 years in the Air Force, later serving in the Air National Guard and retiring as a major.
 He then became a certified financial planner.

 From 1967 to 1974, Lucas was a city councilman in Florence; after this, he became a county commissioner in Boone County until 1982.
-In 1992, he was elected county judge-executive of Boone County, and in 1998 he ran successfully for the House.
+In 1992, he was appointed Boone County judge/executive by governor Brereton Jones following the resignation of incumbent Bruce Ferguson.
+Lucas won reelection in a special election later that year, and was reelected to a full term in office in 1993.
+He did not seek reelection in 1998, instead running for the US house.

 Lucas' 1998 victory came as something of a surprise even though Democrats have a substantial majority in registration.
 He was the first Democrat to represent this district since 1967.
 Due to the influence of the Cincinnati suburbs, it was widely considered one of the most Republican districts in the South.
 His victory was even more remarkable since six-term incumbent Jim Bunning made a successful run for the Senate in 1998, winning largely by carrying his old district by a margin that Democrat Scotty Baesler couldn't make up in the rest of the state.

 Lucas was reelected in 2000 by 12 points even as the district gave George W. Bush his largest victory margin in the state (the territory currently in the district has not supported a Democrat for President since 1964).
 He had a far closer race in 2002, when Geoff Davis held him to 51 percent.

 Lucas opted not to seek reelection in 2004, having promised to serve only three terms (six years) in Congress.
 He heavily recruited Cincinnati television personality Nick Clooney to run against Davis in his stead, but Davis defeated Clooney 55% to 45%.
 A member of the Christian Church (Disciples of Christ), Lucas and his wife Mary have five children.